michaeldgarber/lookups-county-state/README.md

-This repository includes a few convenience lookups for working with census data.
+This repository includes a few convenience lookup tables for working with census data.